miniscruff/envexample/README.md

 # Port is our http listeners port address
 #PORT=3000
 ```

+This file should be commited to your source control, and a copy should be created
+locally that is then loaded by your application.

+Something similar to `cp .env.example .env` would work.

 ### Generate
 You can also use go generate using one of the following styles: